From Tokyo banker to J.League mascot: the birth of Koyanon

 "Now certain important things are out of my control - the weather and the game result.
 So now I would say I am better at accepting things."

-After a career at Credit Suisse Group AG, Citigroup and Nomura Research Institute, ardent amateur soccer fan Koyano was hired as Hiroshima's general manager in January for his financial acumen.
+After a career at Credit Suisse Group AG, Citigroup and Nomura Research Institute, ardent amateur football fan Koyano was hired as Hiroshima's general manager in January for his financial acumen.

 His predecessor resigned at the end of 2012 after a string of losses for investors, including Osaka-based home appliance retailer Edion Corp.